DallanQ/7_wonders_duel/QA.md

 2 Shields.
 He immediately moves the Conflict pawn two spaces towards the opposing capital.
 As he enters in a new zone, he applies the Military token, Bruno discards  2 coins, and then the token is returned to the box.

 **Military Supremacy**
-If the Conflict pawn reach the space of your opponent’s capital, you immedi-ately win the game.
+If the Conflict pawn reach the space of your opponent’s capital, you immediately win the game.

 [urbanism](https://boardgamegeek.com/thread/1485147/urbanism)